IBM/event-automation/_ep_1.0/07-advanced-flows/02-deploying-dev-purposes.md

    Savepoint completed.
 Path: file:/flink-data/savepoints/savepoint-89112b-8dbd328bf7c9
    ```

-   Take note of the savepoint path, you will need it to restart the Flink job from this savepoint.
+   Take note of the savepoint path, you need it to restart the Flink job from this savepoint.

    For information about how to restart a Flink job from a savepoint, see [set deployment options](#set-deployment-options).